uarizona-fnsv/bootstrap/README.md

 bundle install
 ```

 ### Development

 Most variables and settings are taken care of through the `scss/_custom.scss` file.

+Documentation is found in the `docs/` folder.
+Please update documentation with any changes to how things work.
+As of right now, this is only necessary for our custom components.

+The documentation site is built using [Jekyll](https://jekyllrb.com/docs/home/), which is a simple to use, markdown-based static-site generator.
+Generally this means you can write some information in a markdown file, include some examples, then you'll be good to go!

+#### Development Tools Usage

 To test and lint, use `grunt test`.